 Yorktown NWS Off & On Base Housing

 Along with Jamestown and Williamsburg, Yorktown is part of Virginia's historic triangle, which hosts some of America’s most important historic sites.
 Situated between the James and York rivers and Chesapeake Bay, the city is surrounded by water.
-Its central location offers easy access to Norfolk, Annapolis, and Washington, D.C.
+Its central location offers easy access to Norfolk, Richmond, and Washington, D.C.

 Yorktown weather fluctuates with winter daytime temperatures around 50 degrees and nighttime lows in the 20s, Summer highs are between 85 and 90 degrees.